richardschoen/richardschoen/README.md

 The QShell on IBM i library contains useful CL wrapper commands to allow QShell and PASE apps to be called and consumed from regular IBM i jobs via CL, RPG or COBOL programs.

-[**usefulweblinks** - My List of Useful Web Links](https://github.com/richardschoen/usefulweblinks)
+[**usefulweblinks** - My List of Useful Web Links](https://github.com/richardschoen/usefulweblinks) You may find some of these web links useful

+[**ibmibashscripts** - Bash Scripts for use in PASE, QShell on IBM i]https://github.com/richardschoen/ibmibashscripts Potentially useful Bash Scripts for use in PASE, QShell on IBM i